 Respirators are available in different types, including air-purifying and powered air-purifying respirators.
 Air-purifying respirators filter the air and remove harmful particles, while powered air-purifying respirators use a battery-powered blower to force the air through the filter.

 When selecting a respirator, choosing one appropriate for the specific task and exposure to hazardous materials is essential.
 It is also important to ensure that the respirator fits properly and is compatible with other PPE worn, such as safety glasses or goggles.

 Proper care and respirator maintenance are also critical to ensure maximum protection.
 Respirators should be cleaned and sanitized after each use and inspected for any damage or wear before each use.
 Filters should be replaced regularly to ensure that they are working correctly.

 It is important to note that respirators should not be used as a substitute for proper ventilation or other engineering controls.
-They should be used in conjunction with these measures to provide maximum protection against inhalation of hazardous materials.
+They should be used with these measures to provide maximum protection against inhalation of hazardous materials.

 Laboratory hazards can pose significant risks to the health and safety of laboratory personnel.
 These hazards can include exposure to chemicals, fire, explosions, electrical hazards, and many others.
 However, by implementing appropriate safety controls and utilizing personal protective equipment, laboratory personnel can work safely and minimize the risk of accidents or injuries.

 Effective safety controls include proper training, engineering controls such as ventilation systems and safety equipment, administrative controls such as standard operating procedures, and personal protective equipment such as lab coats, gloves, goggles, respirators, and aprons.
 Each control plays a critical role in maintaining a safe laboratory environment.